-Zach Dschaak is a first-year doctoral student in Counseling Psychology.
+Zach Dschaak is a third-year doctoral candidate in Counseling Psychology.
 He received a B.S. from Minot State University with majors in Psychology and Addiction Studies and a M.A. in Counseling from the University of North Dakota.
-Zach’s clinical experiences include conducting mindfulness-based cognitive therapy with individuals with serious and persistent mental illness at Northwestern Mental Health Center Inc. in rural Minnesota, and with adolescents and adults at a university counseling center setting at Northern Lights Behavioral Health Center in North Dakota.
-He is currently a member of Dr. Joseph Hammer’s Help-Seeking and Multicultural Measurement Evaluation Research lab.
-Zach holds a teaching assistantship for the Department of Educational, School, and Counseling Psychology in the College of Education at the University of Kentucky.
-Broadly speaking, Zach’s research interests include rural mental health, psychological help-seeking, and addiction stigma.
+Zach’s clinical experiences include working with veterans in the Substance Use Disorder Treatment Program at the Robley Rex Veteran Affairs Medical Center and is currently completing a practicum at Eastern State Hospital.
+Zach is a member of Dr. Joseph Hammer’s Help-Seeking and Multicultural Measurement Evaluation Research Lab.
+Zach’s research interests include substance use help seeking and rural mental health.
+Zach is a Lyman T. Johnson Fellow and holds a teaching assistantship for the Department of Educational, School, and Counseling Psychology.
+Zach is the program representative for the Student Affiliates of Seventeen.

 Here’s a brief snippet of Zach Dschaak presenting at a recent UK EDP FRED Talk: